Kitware/nrtk-jatic/docs/release_notes/pending_release.rst

 * Added an example notebook exploring the current state of several augmentation tools as well as the usability of the JATIC Toolbox augmentation protocol.

+* Added an example notebook exploring the DPDivergence metric using the DAML tools developed by the ARIA team.

 License

 * Add Apache 2.0 license